howtosteps/aws-eks/docs/extend-cluster.md

 * Spot instances

 ## Define Yaml file
-We will now extend the cluster with a new file `eks-cluster-ng-mixed.yaml`.
-This will contain the the contents of previous cluster file `eks-cluster-ng.yaml` and will add a new nodegroup `ng-mixed`.
+Create folder `cluster-ng-mixed`.
+We will now extend the cluster by adding a nodegroup to file `eks-cluster.yaml`.
+The file adds a new nodegroup `ng-mixed`.

 Copy the following contents :

 ```
 apiVersion: eksctl.io/v1alpha5